Jump

 /onegaishimasu/

-Will you please (do me a favor)?
+Will you please (do something for me)?

 Expressions when you hand over something: